Employment

 What is customized employment?

-Customized employment is a process for individualizing the employment relationship.
+Customized employment is a type of supported employment in which a position’s tasks are designed or tailored to meet an individual’s interests, skills, and capabilities, as well as the needs of the employer.
 Customized employment is an option for individuals who are significantly impacted by their disability and desire competitive, integrated employment.
 This may include job carving, negotiated job description, or creating a new job description.

 What about self-employment?

 When you are self-employed, you would be working for yourself rather than for an employer.
-You are your own boss.
-A small business is sometimes called a microenterprise.
+You are your own boss, and not working for an employer.
+A student or youth with a disability could choose self-employment in a particular business that matches their strengths and interests.

 Can you work and receive social security?